-Despite setting the federal exemptions for the estate, gift and GST taxes at \$12,060,000 and making portability permanent, there are numerous ongoing benefits of the Family Trust when crafting a well-rounded estate plan.
+Despite setting the federal exemptions for the estate, gift and GST taxes at \$12,920,000 and making portability permanent, there are numerous ongoing benefits of the Family Trust when crafting a well-rounded estate plan.

+1. The Federal Estate Tax: The burden of the federal estate tax has been lessened and even eliminated for most, but for others it is still a serious concern which can be mitigated with good use of trust planning.

-- 2. The New York State Estate Tax: This tax is applicable to all decedents of New York with estates in excess of the State Basic Exclusion Amount.
-Family Trust planning coupled with a well thought out lifetime gift plan is still a critical consideration when exploring ways to reduce the cost of this tax, which currently has a top marginal rate of 16%. - 3.
-Second Marriages: The Family Trust is an important tool to ensure that the surviving spouse is taken care of without jeopardizing the eventual inheritance of children from a prior marriage. - Re-Marriage: The same concept comes into play when re-marriage by the surviving spouse is a concern.
-Outright bequests to a spouse always create a risk that the inheritance of the deceased spouse's children will be diverted to a future spouse and/ or the children of that spouse. - 5.
-Divorce: If a beneficiary gets divorced there is a risk that an outright bequest will be lost at least in part as part of the divorce settlement.
-A well-designed trust can eliminate that risk. - 6.
-Minor Children: Outright bequests to minors will typically require the appointment of a guardian and court supervision over expenditures for the benefit of the minors.
-Establishing a Minor's Trust is a far superior method of providing for young children. - Spendthrift Protection: Young adults and even some fully matured adults sometimes have difficulty in managing their financial affairs.
-The Family Trust can be designed to include spendthrift provisions and other limitations on distributions to ensure that the beneficiaries are well taken care of without the risk that a new found inheritance will be quickly squandered on impulse purchases. - 8.
-Beneficiaries with Disabilities or Special Needs: Beneficiaries with special needs are often the recipients of public benefits.
+2. The New York State Estate Tax: This tax is applicable to all decedents of New York with estates in excess of the State Basic Exclusion Amount.
+Family

+PIERRO, CONNO & STRAUSS, LLC Trust planning coupled with a well thought out lifetime gift plan is still a critical consideration when exploring ways to reduce the cost of this tax, which currently has a top marginal rate of 16%.

+3. Second Marriages: The Family Trust is an important tool to ensure that the surviving spouse is taken care of without jeopardizing the eventual inheritance of children from a prior marriage.

+4. Re-Marriage: The same concept comes into play when re-marriage by the surviving spouse is a concern.
+Outright bequests to a spouse always create a risk that the inheritance of the deceased spouse's children will be diverted to a future spouse and/ or the children of that spouse.

+5. Divorce: If a beneficiary gets divorced there is a risk that an outright bequest will be lost at least in part as part of the divorce settlement.
+A well-designed trust can eliminate that risk.

+6. Minor Children: Outright bequests to minors will typically require the appointment of a guardian and court supervision over expenditures for the benefit of the minors.
+Establishing a Minor's Trust is a far superior method of providing for young children.

+7. Spendthrift Protection: Young adults and even some fully matured adults sometimes have difficulty in managing their financial affairs.
+The Family Trust can be designed to include spendthrift provisions and other limitations on distributions to ensure that the beneficiaries are well taken care of without the risk that a new found inheritance will be quickly squandered on impulse purchases.

+8. Beneficiaries with Disabilities or Special Needs: Beneficiaries with special needs are often the recipients of public benefits.
 Outright bequests can interfere with the flow of those benefits and place the beneficiary's inheritance at risk.
-A properly drafted Supplemental Needs Trust (SNT) is the preferred planning technique in these cases. - 9.
-Creditor Protection: An outright bequest will be available to the creditors of the beneficiary.
+A properly drafted Supplemental Needs Trust (SNT) is the preferred planning technique in these cases.

+9. Creditor Protection: An outright bequest will be available to the creditors of the beneficiary.
 A well drafted trust can include provisions to make trust assets available for the benefit of the beneficiary without exposing them to creditor's claims.